nginxinc/nginx-service-mesh/docs/content/tutorials/kic/egress-walkthrough.md

   Warning  Translate       <invalid> (x11 over <invalid>)  loadbalancer-controller   error while evaluating the ingress spec: service "legacy/target-v1-0" is type "ClusterIP", expected "NodePort" or "LoadBalancer"
 ```

-### Allow the egress-driver application to route egress traffic to NGINX Plus Ingress Controller
+### Allow the egress-driver application to route egress traffic to NGINX Ingress Controller

-To enable the `egress-driver` application to send egress requests to NGINX Plus Ingress Controller, edit the `egress-driver` Pod and add the following annotation:
+To enable the `egress-driver` application to send egress requests to NGINX Ingress Controller, edit the `egress-driver` Pod and add the following annotation:
  `config.nsm.nginx.com/default-egress-allowed: "true"`

 To verify that the default egress route is configured look at the logs of the proxy container: